๐Ÿฆ Microbiology

 Uncoating

-• Timing varies by virus—some uncoat immediately at the plasma membrane, others require transport to specific organelles
+• Timing varies by virus.
+Some uncoat immediately at the plasma membrane, while others require transport to specific organelles or the nucleus before disassembly.

-• Uncoating signals often involve pH changes, protease activity, or interactions with cellular chaperones
+• Uncoating signals often involve pH changes within endosomes, protease activity, or interactions with cellular chaperones.

-Compare: Enveloped vs. non-enveloped virus entry—both require receptor binding, but enveloped viruses fuse membranes while non-enveloped viruses must disrupt or penetrate membranes mechanically.
-If asked about antiviral targets, fusion inhibitors only work on enveloped viruses.
+Compare: Enveloped vs. non-enveloped virus entry.
+Both require receptor binding, but enveloped viruses fuse membranes while non-enveloped viruses must disrupt or penetrate membranes mechanically.
+If asked about antiviral targets, fusion inhibitors (like enfuvirtide for HIV) only work on enveloped viruses.

 Genome Replication and Protein Synthesis: Hijacking the Host

 Once inside, viruses commandeer host machinery to copy their genomes and produce viral proteins.
-The replication strategy depends entirely on the type of nucleic acid the virus carries—this is the basis of the Baltimore classification system.
+The replication strategy depends entirely on the type of nucleic acid the virus carries, which is the basis of the Baltimore classification system.

 Replication

-• Location matters—most DNA viruses replicate in the nucleus (accessing host replication machinery), while most RNA viruses replicate in the cytoplasm
+Location matters.
+Most DNA viruses replicate in the nucleus (where they can access host replication machinery), while most RNA viruses replicate in the cytoplasm (where ribosomes are and where they don't need nuclear import).

 Retroviral Replication

-• Proviral transcription uses host RNA polymerase II, producing both new genomic RNA and mRNA for viral proteins
+3. Proviral transcription uses the host's own RNA polymerase II, producing both new genomic RNA (for packaging into new virions) and mRNA (for translation into viral proteins like Gag, Pol, and Env).

 Assembly and Release: Producing New Virions